-The college tests incoming freshmen in reading, writing and mathematics skills.
+The college tests incoming freshmen in reading, writing, and mathematics skills.
 The results of these tests have no effect on admission to Ocean County College.
 Their purpose is to help the college place students in courses appropriate to their academic backgrounds and needs.
+The Placement Test should be taken as soon as possible after admissions applications are submitted to avoid delays in the scheduling of courses.
+Also, early testing may enable students to complete developmental courses during summer sessions.
 Students with the following scores will be exempt from the corresponding segments of the Placement Test:

-SAT: 540+ Critical Reading; 530+ Math

-PSAT: 54+ Critical Reading; 53+ Math
+SAT: 540+ Critical Reading; 530+ Math PSAT: 54+ Critical Reading; 53+ Math